shift4developer/shift4-android/README.md

+> [!WARNING]
+> **This SDK is no longer maintained.** There are no plans for further updates, bug fixes, or security patches.
+The repository is kept available for reference and existing integrations, but new projects should not adopt it.
+>
+> For current integration options, see the [Documentation](https://dev.shift4.com).

 # Shift4 Android SDK

 Welcome to Shift4 Android SDK.
 Framework allows you to easily add Shift4 payments to your mobile apps.
 It allows you to integrate Shift4 with just a few lines of code.